Contents

 Chart 2 — Goods trade composition, FY 2024-25

 Imports total $720B, exports total $437B.
-Each bar segmented by category.

 Energy (oil & gas) Gold & gems/jewellery Electronics Engineering goods/machinery Chemicals & pharma Textiles & apparel Other